-To fulfil the above we;
+To fulfil the above we:

 - We allow local NHS providers use of the building to hold meetings with parents free of charge.
-For example, Speech and Language professionals hold a clinic in a space within school. - We use Early Help Services well and arrange for parents to meet financial advisors, housing officer etc within school supported by a Parent Support Officer. - We provide translation services for those schools who need support with the Afghanistan international arrivals.
+For example, Speech and Language professionals hold a clinic in a space within school. - We use Early Help Services well and arrange for parents to meet financial advisors, housing officer etc. within school supported by a Parent Support Officer.